[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1571: Foundation by Spanish of city Manila, the Philippines.

-1570: Geographer and mapmaker Abraham Ortelius
+1570: Geographer and mapmaker Abraham Ortelius publishes his

-1570: Ortelius produces a world map which shows New Guinea
+1570: Ortelius produces a world map which shows New Guinea as

-as separate from the conjectural land south of it called Terra
+separate from the conjectural land south of it called Terra

 Australis.
 Cornelis de Jode's map of 1593, Speculum Orbis